biocore/scikit-bio-rfcs/active/003-seq-feature.md

 We propose 2 new public data objects: `BoundFeature` and `IntervalMetadata`. `BoundFeature` stores all the attributes of a feature. `IntervalMetadata` stores all the `BoundFeatures` objects of a sequence and add it as `feature_metadata` attribute (as similar to `positional_metadata`) in `Sequence` (and its child classes).

 ## `BoundFeature` object
 This object is a *mutable* object, that contains arbitrary attributes (i.e. `gene_name`, `product`, ...) to store the all the info of a sequence feature, with the exception of a few required attributes.
 This object would also have a reference to the corresponding `IntervalMetadata` object.
 If the intervals of a `BoundFeature` are updated, the interval tree within the `IntervalMetadata` object is also auto updated.
 The reference enables the tight coupling between `BoundFeature` and `IntervalMetadata`.
 The mutability of `BoundFeature` enables us to directly modify a `BoundFeature` object from a `IntervalMetadata` object.
+Note that there will be private reference, to `IntervalMetadata` object.
+This is a private attribute, but not exposed to the public api

 ### required arguments
 Besides user arbitrarily given attributes, we enforce the following attributes:
 * `intervals`: store intervals of coordinates.
 This is represented as a list of tuples of a pair of ints
 * `boundaries`: records the openness of each interval.
 So a boundary of `(True, False)` would it indicate that the exact right boundary is unknown, corresponding to the examples [here](ftp://ftp.ebi.ac.uk/pub/databases/embl/doc/FT_current.html#3.4.3).
 * `data`: Dictionary of atttributes
-* `ref`: a private reference to `IntervalMetadata` object.
-This is a private attribute. but not exposed to the public api

 ### methods